tmachyshyn/espocrm-environment/README.md

 docker-compose up -d
 ```

-3. Wait some time for deploying the containers.
+3. Wait some time for containers deployment.
-4. Download and extract EspoCRM files at `html` directory.
+4. Download and extract EspoCRM files to the `html` directory.
 5. Visit `http://localhost:8080` and install EspoCRM.

 ## Usage